Logo

 my profile in Google Scholar

-or search in our local database
+search in our local database

 Short Biography

-ss 2011sabbatical leave, visiting Professor at Brunel University, Uxbridge/London,
+ss 2011sabbatical leave, Visiting Professor at Brunel University, Uxbridge/London,

 funded by EPSRC (RC Grant reference: EP/I036168/1, with David Gilbert as host Principal Investigator);